AlekseiStalker/SeaBattle/README.md

 Classic Sea Battle game with computer performed in a console application.

 The game implemented using MVC pattern.
-So `ViewManager.cs` class can always be replaced on any other viewClass for deployment game on some other platform.
-Main logic contain in Model folder.
+So `ViewManager.cs` class can always be replaced on any other ClassView for deployment game on some other platform.
+Main game logic contains in Model folder.
 Сontroller functions are performed by the `GameControll.cs` class.
 Tests folder contains NUnit tests of the game.

 ## Game features